Final Score (2018 film): Reception

 Alex Godfrey of Time Out praised the film, saying "It is wittier, warmer and more unpredictable than it has any right to be."
 Kevin Crust of Los Angeles Times gave a mixed review "The characters are familiar movie types sufficiently fleshed out and well performed to hit all the emotional and comedic cues.
 The fight scenes and stunts — especially a masterfully choreographed motorcycle chase throughout the stadium — and a lack of obvious CGI provide the requisite thrills."
 Pat Brown of Slant Magazine criticized the film, saying "To observe that the Dave Bautista-starring action flick Final Score is yet another Die Hard knockoff may be tiresome, but it's not as if the film gives one much of a choice, as it offers up a ceaseless barrage of scenes lifted from the John McTiernan classic."

 Similarities with Sudden Death

 Several reviewers have noted similarities, both in terms of overall premise and individual scenes, between this release and 1995's Sudden Death.
-In that film, a fire marshal played by Jean-Claude Van Damme must stop a group of armed robbers, who have captured his daughter and planted bombs throughout the venue, before time runs out on game seven of ice hockey's Stanley Cup Finals.
+In that film, a fire marshal played by Jean-Claude Van Damme must stop a group of armed robbers, who have captured his daughter and planted bombs throughout the venue, before time runs out on game seven of the National Hockey League's Stanley Cup Final.
 Although he denied having seen Sudden Death prior to making Final Score, director Scott Mann acknowledged the similarities, saying "It totally is kind of like it".